 There are no products in your shopping cart.

-NAME OF MP / AM / MSP
+NAME OF MP

 ADDRESS OR EMAIL ADDRESS

-Dear NAME OF MP / AM / MSP,
+Dear NAME OF MP,

 Jo’s Cervical Cancer Trust is the UK’s leading cervical cancer charity.
-They raise awareness about how cervical cancer can be prevented and campaigns for best care and treatment.
-[INSERT INFORMATION ABOUT YOUR REASONS FOR SUPPORTING THE CHARITY]
+They raise awareness about how cervical cancer can be prevented and campaign for best care and treatment for those affected.

 I am passionate about the need to raise awareness about the importance of screening, and believe that more should be done in local areas to encourage women to attend their appointments.
 The charity will have the latest cervical screening attendance statistics for our area, as well as information about uptake of the HPV vaccination.

 Thank you for your support.